cosmos/cosmos-sdk/docs/clients/service-providers.md

 ### Listening for incoming transaction

-The current recommended way to listen for incoming transaction is to periodically query the blockchain through the following endpoint of the LCD:
+The recommended way to listen for incoming transaction is to periodically query the blockchain through the following endpoint of the LCD:

 [`/bank/balance/{account}`](https://github.com/cosmos/cosmos-sdk/blob/develop/docs/light/api.md#bankbalanceaccount---get)